Terrier-Tech/tuff/README.md

         // .onClick(key, ...) is a shortcut for .handle("click", key, ...)
         // the message argument contains:
         //  type: the string event type ("click")
-        //  event: the raw HTMLElementEvent
+        //  event: the raw Event
-        //  element: the HTMLELement on which the event originated
         //  data: the data passed if the key is typed this.onClick(FooKey, message => {
             this.state.foo = 'bar'